-If allowed, consider using a personal music device when you do not have to listen to teachers or other students.

-- Study in an open area like a café or outside in a park.
-Choose a location where others will not start conversations and distract you. - Lt's OK to use a television for background noise, but don't watch it!
+the following recommendations and select the ones you think would work sest for you.
+During Instruction or Activities If allowed, consider using a personal music device when you do not have to listen to teachers or other students.
+Working on Assignments or Independent Tasks Study in an open area like a café or outside in a park.
+Choose a location where others will not start conversations an distract you.
+It's OK to use a television for background noise, but don't watch it!
 That will be visually distracting.
 Try facing your back to any potential visual distractions.

-Have some music playing in the background.
+Preparing for Tests or Presentations Have some music playing in the background.
 Instrumental music at a low to moderate volume tends to work best.